 - 3rd DUI Charge: Up to 3 Years

 You may also be forced to complete an alcohol treatment program.
-The court could also impound your vehicle and you could be required to place an interlock system in your vehicle, which would prevent you from driving if alcohol is detected on your breath.
+The court could also impound your vehicle, and you could be required to place an interlock system in your vehicle, preventing you from driving if alcohol is detected on your breath.
+Our San Diego, CA, DUI lawyers are here to explain the law to you and help you understand all of your options when faced with a DUI charge.

 Dealing with DUI Charges in San Diego